 If you’ve purchased a high-speed internet plan but still get buffering issues, you may need to upgrade your modem or router.
 If you have an older model from your internet service provider, see if they’ll swap you out.
 If not, consider it an investment in your internet life.

 And if your internet speed seems slow only when you stream movies, you should look into getting a Roku or another dedicated streaming device.
 That way, high-definition video streams won’t have to buffer because of other apps.

-Enter your ZIP code to see which providers are available in your area.
+Enter your zip code to find fast internet providers in your area.